 Here are the must-see attractions when visiting the Animal Kingdom:

 Avatar Flight of Passage – If there is one ride you must try at the Animal Kingdom, this is it.
 Feel what it’s like to fly over Pandora on the back of a banshee.
 Think of it as Soarin’ taken to the next level.

 Your safari vehicle takes you through a created African savanna, simulating a real safari.
-Expect to see animals such as giraffes, lions, elephants, crocodiles, zebras, gazelles, water buffalo, wildebeest, rhino and many more.
+Expect to see animals such as giraffes, lions, elephants, crocodiles, zebras, gazelles, water buffalo, wildebeest, rhinos, and many more.

 The ride takes you on a journey through the Himalayan mountains in search of the mythical Yeti.
-There are no inversions, but plenty of twists and turns and not for the feint of heart.
+There are no inversions, but plenty of twists and turns, and it’s not for the faint of heart.

 Na’vi River Journey – This is the second, more tame ride in Pandora: The World of Avatar.
 The Na’vi River Journey is a dark boat ride taking guests through a bioluminescent forest and showing off one of the best audio-animatronic figures ever created.

 Dinosaur – Go back in time on this dark ride EMV attraction to bring back a dinosaur.
 If you’ve been on the Indiana Jones Adventure at Disneyland, this attraction is built on the ride system.
 There are plenty of audio-animatronic dinosaurs and riders have to hang on through evasive maneuvers to avoid the incoming asteroids.